nununoisy/nsf-presenter-rs/README.md

    video duration above, rather it's added on to the end.
 6. Select the output video resolution.
 You can enter a custom resolution or use the 1080p/4K presets.
+7. Optionally select a background for the visualization.
+You can select many common image and video formats to use as a background.
+You can also elect to export a transparent video later if you would like to use a video editor.
-7. Select additional rendering options:
+8. Select additional rendering options:
     - Famicom mode: Emulates the Famicom's audio filter chain instead of the NES', which results in a slightly noisier sound.
     - High-quality filtering: Uses more accurate filter emulation for slightly